 I could have stopped after sanding it, but I wanted to take it another step further and use an “aging” technique that we did on our farmhouse table and I love how it turned out!

-Step One: I used Early American stain, and with a t-shirt rag, rubbed it all over the bench to cover the paint.
+Step One: I used Early American stain and rubbed it all over the bench to cover the paint.
 I’ve found that a t-shirt rag blends the color a lot better when you are using stain.
 I was a little freaked out the first time I tried this, because it obviously wasn’t a subtle color difference, but the next step is where the magic happens.

 Step Two: I used mineral spirits and another t-shirt rag, and started to wipe off the stain.
 The mineral spirits will take the stain color away and leave a beautiful aged look to the paint.
 This also enhances the spots where the paint was sanded off, giving it a richer color.
 I love the affect this gives it!
 Again, it just adds another level of dimension and charm.

-After letting the stain dry for about a day, the last step I did was apply a clear coat.
+After letting the stain dry for a few hours, the last step I did was apply a clear coat.
 I’ve used several kinds of clear coat finishes, and they all work just fine.
 But I prefer to do a lacquer clear coat using a spray gun.
 Lacquer dries quickly, it’s very easy to use, and it goes on really smooth.
-I used a technique that my dad uses all the time, where I mixed half lacquer and half lacquer thinner, to get the smoothest finish.
+I used a technique that my dad uses all the time, where I mix half lacquer and half lacquer thinner, to get the smoothest finish.

 The clear coat really is the perfect finishing touch.
 The paint might look aged and chippy, but the clear finish will preserve it.
 Now that this bench has that farmhouse charm I love, it is making a statement in front of our banister at home!
 I couldn’t be more happy with how this project turned out, and hopefully some of these tips and techniques can be useful for you!